The Hog Blog

 Current thoughts about the 3 options:

-- If Perisic looks likely to start (WOL), he comes in, leaving 0.6m ITB which could be used in GW4 to do Ramsdale Ederson to restore my double City defence.
+- If Perisic looks likely to start (WOL), he comes in, leaving 0.6m ITB which could be used in GW4 to do Ramsdale :arrow: Ederson to restore my double City defence.
 Not entirely convinced that’s necessary, and can anyway wait a week due to Arsenal being at Bournemouth this week.

 - Otherwise, I will probably go for Cucurella, leaving 1m ITB and the option of the Ederson move next week as above.